coderefinery/jupyter/content/sharing.md

 - [EGI Notebooks](https://notebooks.egi.eu) (see also https://egi-notebooks.readthedocs.io)
 - [JupyterLab](https://github.com/jupyterlab/jupyterlab) supports sharing and collaborative editing of notebooks via Google Drive.
 Recently it also added support for [Shared editing with collaborative notebook model](https://github.com/jupyterlab/jupyterlab/pull/10118).
+- [JupyterLite](https://jupyterlite.readthedocs.io/en/latest/) creates a Jupyterlab environment in the browser and can be hosted as a GitHub page.
 - [Notedown](https://github.com/aaren/notedown), [Jupinx](https://github.com/QuantEcon/sphinxcontrib-jupyter) and [DocOnce](https://github.com/hplgit/doconce) can take Markdown or Sphinx files and generate Jupyter Notebooks
 - [Voilà](https://voila.readthedocs.io/en/stable/) allows you to convert a Jupyter Notebook into an interactive dashboard
 - The `jupyter nbconvert` tool can convert a (`.ipynb`) notebook file to: